Agomelatine: Pharmacodynamics

 Agomelatine acts as a highly potent and selective melatonin MT_{1} and MT_{2} receptor agonist (K_{i} = 0.1 nM and 0.12 nM, respectively) and also as a relatively weak serotonin 5-HT_{2B} and 5-HT_{2C} receptor antagonist (K_{i} = 660 nM and 631 nM, respectively; ~6,000-fold lower than for the melatonin receptors).
 It is a silent antagonist rather than an inverse agonist of the serotonin 5-HT_{2C} receptor.
 The drug has negligible affinity for the serotonin 5-HT_{2A} receptor or for a variety of other targets.

 By antagonizing the serotonin 5-HT_{2C} receptor, agomelatine has been found to disinhibit and increase norepinephrine and dopamine release in the frontal cortex in animals, although notably not in the striatum or nucleus accumbens.
 In contrast to agomelatine, other serotonin 5-HT_{2C} receptor antagonists and inverse agonists, such as SB-242084 and SB-206553, have been found to increase dopamine and norepinephrine levels in the nucleus accumbens.
 These differences may in part be related to constitutive activity of the serotonin 5-HT_{2C} receptor and resulting differences between neutral antagonists and inverse agonists of the receptor.
 In addition, there are multiple isoforms of the serotonin 5-HT_{2C} receptor with different properties.
 In other studies, while agomelatine alone did not affect the firing rates of ventral tegmental area (VTA) dopaminergic neurons, it abolished the inhibition of these neurons by the serotonin 5-HT_{2C} receptor agonist Ro60-0175.
 Due to the increase in norepinephrine and dopamine levels in the frontal cortex with agomelatine, the drug has sometimes been referred to as a norepinephrine–dopamine disinhibitor (NDDI).

-Although agomelatine is widely claimed to act as a serotonin 5-HT_{2C} receptor antagonist, the clinical significance of this action has been disputed by some researchers.
+Although agomelatine is widely claimed to act as a serotonin 5-HT_{2C} receptor antagonist, the clinical significance of this action has been disputed.
 Unlike with other serotonin 5-HT_{2C} receptor antagonists, therapeutic doses of agomelatine fail to acutely increase slow-wave sleep in humans.
 Additionally, no receptor occupancy studies of agomelatine have been conducted in humans to demonstrate significant occupancy of serotonin 5-HT_{2C} receptors at therapeutic doses.

 Agomelatine has shown an antidepressant-like effect in animal models of depression (learned helplessness test, behavioral despair test, chronic mild stress) as well as in models with circadian rhythm desynchronisation and in models related to stress and anxiety.
 Agomelatine has been found to resynchronize circadian rhythms in animal models of delayed sleep phase syndrome (DSPS).
 In humans, agomelatine has positive phase-shifting properties; it induces a phase advance of sleep, body temperature decline, and melatonin onset.

+In depressed patients, treatment with the drug increases slow-wave sleep without modification of REM (rapid eye movement) sleep amount or REM latency.
+From the first week of treatment, onset of sleep and the quality of sleep significantly improved without daytime clumsiness as assessed by patients.